ashwathipillai97/ashwathi-pillai/README.md

 - 🤔 I’m looking for help with learning Mandarin Chinese (or ideally a study-buddy).
 - 💬 Ask me about: user research or creative coding.
 - 📫 Reach me via email: a.pillai0620211@arts.ac.uk
-- ⚡ Fun fact about me: I love collecting cat postcards (gift me one and I shall love you forever).
+- ⚡ Fun fact about me: I like collecting cat postcards (gift me one and I shall love you forever).